Categories: Uncategorized

 From a Psychological Perspective…

-Divorce is a trauma — even if it was necessary.
-It shocks your nervous system.
+Divorce is a trauma.
+Even if it was necessary, divorce shocks your nervous system.
 It disrupts your sense of identity and belonging.

 And if you were married for years, your brain literally formed patterns around being a “we.”

-So when “we” becomes “I”?
+So what happens when “we” becomes “I”?
 It takes time to recalibrate.
 To reclaim your rhythm.
 To believe that “I” am enough.
 Or to believe that “I can survive.”

-From a psychological perspective, divorce is a trauma…even if it was necessary.
-Share on X
+From a psychological perspective, divorce is a trauma…even if it was necessary. #forsinglewomenonly Share on X

 What God Says About You Hasn’t Changed